 As I mentioned earlier, however, “Cruisin’ the Fossil Coastline” truly shines as a catalogue of interesting museums, fossil sites, and paleontology enthusiasts, both famous and obscure.
 On the human front, it’s practically a convention in print form!
 Fascinating individuals come and go, sharing their research, and reminiscing about bygone times and colleagues.
 Indeed, much in the same way that a vision of Deep Time coalesced in my head, so too did an awareness of the vast web of individuals all building off one another’s legacies, whether they even realized it or not!
 Particularly poignant was the story of Doug Emlong, who traveled up and down the Pacific Coast collecting a truly staggering amount of fossils.
 He left an indelible mark on the paleontology of the region, despite being something of a loner and leading a tragically short life.
 It was amazing to see just how many people throughout the book followed in his footsteps, whether studying his collections at museums, or tracking down his dig sites to guide their own excavations.

 It was also fun seeing several paleontology bloggers make an appearance in print form when their paths crossed with Kirk and Ray.
-Ashley Hall makes an appearance during her L.A. days (she has since taken a position at the Field Museum in Chicago).
+Ashley Hall makes an appearance during her L.A. days (she now works at the Museum of the Rockies in Montana).
 Amy Atwater, also a big Ray Troll fan and herself half of a dynamic duo at the Mary Anning’s Revenge blog, was on hand when Kirk and Ray showed up at the University of Oregon (she has also since moved on to a position at the Museum of the Rockies).
 It’s not for nothing that the book gives these small shout-outs; I was unaware of Robert Boessenecker’s Coastal Paleontologist blog before now, but I’ve started catching up on it thanks to his appearance in this book!

 I’ve gone most of this review without talking about the artwork of the book.
 Well, as I’m sure I’ve already made clear, I am an unabashed fan of Ray Troll.
 I enjoy his funky and often humorous style, which finds perhaps its perfect outlet in this book about unique and often quirky locations and individuals.
 I don’t know if I’d go quite so far as to call any of it psychedelic, but he has a fondness for esoteric compositions that sometimes trend in a similar direction.
 As time has gone by, he’s made friends with several prominent paleontologists, most notably of course his travel companion Kirk Johnson.
 Troll’s art style fits so perfectly with his subjects I’m surprised more artists don’t follow his lead.
 He renders his subjects with great fidelity to their known or likely life appearance, and yet his style infuses them just a touch of strangeness that perfectly encapsulates the familiar-yet-alien nature of these prehistoric worlds.
 I would have bought this book exclusively for Troll’s art, and no offense to Dr. Johnson, I was probably most excited for the illustrations when I first picked this up!